As Europe eyes China, Japan may be the suitor to watch

 Most of these assets are project finance and property loan portfolios.
 Japanese institutions are mostly interested in scooping up leasing businesses and other loan portfolios, the sources said.

-"There are some Japanese banks jostling to buy portfolios of assets," said a senior Asia-based investment banker, who was not authorised to speak about the matter publicly.
+"There are some Japanese banks jostling to buy portfolios of assets," said a senior Asia-based investment banker, who was not authorized to speak about the matter publicly.

 Japan's top three lenders -- Mitsubishi UFJ Financial Group (8306.T), Mizuho Financial Group (8411.T) and Sumitomo Mitsui Financial Group (8316.T) -- have the cash to splurge on overseas deals.